atarek12/giza-systems-task/README.md

 This task show a basic app that includes CRUD operations.

-## Live Preview
-You can see live preview in the following [link](https://giza-systems-task.vercel.app/)

 ## Development
 To run the development environment follow these steps: